 - Virtually all candidates underestimate this part of their McKinsey interviews.

 At least you have the opportunity to influence one of those two aspects – which is obviously the second one.
-So let’s better understand the underlying reasons why virtually all candidates underestimate the PEI in their McKinsey interview prep: Continue reading Why do so many candidates fail in the McKinsey PEI?
+So let’s better understand the underlying reasons in more detail why virtually all candidates underestimate the PEI in their McKinsey interview prep: Continue reading Why do so many candidates fail in the McKinsey PEI?

 Short answer first: Probably that was not a bad sign – most likely even it was a good sign that your interviewer did not ask many questions during your McKinsey PEI.

 More detailed answer Continue reading Hardly any questions asked during my McKinsey PEI – was it a bad example?